roualdes/MATH131/week-00.md

 MATH 131: Introduction to Python is a 1 unit, 5 week course offered at Chico State through the Department of Mathematics and Statistics.
-The course consists of Lessons, with accompanying Notes, and Assignments.
+The course consists of Lessons, with accompanying Notes, Videos, and Assignments.
 We will learn to code in the programming language Python using Google Colab notebooks.

 Lessons are the webpages found on this website, named after each week of the course.
 Lessons contain the explanations of what's to come in